On the Theory of Bias Tuning in Event Cameras: Event Camera Biases

-Contrary to a frame-based camera, the output of an event camera does not consist of a synchronous series of matrices that describe the gray level of the pixels.
-Instead, it consists of an asynchronous list of ``events'' that are generated in the following way.
+Contrary to frame-based cameras, the output of an event camera is not a sequence of synchronous intensity frames.
+Instead, it consists of an asynchronous stream of \textquotedblleft events.\textquotedblright{}

-Any pixel of the camera ``remembers'' a certain reference value for the intensity of the light in the pixel.
-Then, the pixel measures continuously the change of the intensity of the light with relation to the reference value.
-When the intensity of the light changes enough, and the change reaches a predefined value, the pixel takes two actions: It updates the reference value to the current intensity value, and reports an ``event''.
-Each event reported by the camera contains the following information: The timestamp of the change, in resolution of microseconds; The coordinates of the pixel; The polarity of the event, namely, if the event was triggered by a positive change of the light or a negative one.
-The list of the events, which is the output of the camera, is given to the user, sorted by the timestamps of the events.
+Each pixel maintains a reference intensity level and continuously monitors changes relative to this reference.
+When the change in intensity exceeds a predefined threshold, the pixel updates its reference level and generates an event.
+Each event encodes the timestamp (with microsecond resolution), the pixel coordinates, and the polarity, indicating whether the change was positive or negative.
+The camera output is thus a time-ordered list of such events.

-Event camera has 5 parameters that control the generation of the events.
-Each one of the parameters can be tuned upward and downward.
-Tuning the parameter to one direction causes the camera to report more events regarding the signal, but also to report more events from the background and to increase the noise.
-Tuning the parameter to the other direction causes the opposite.
-In the following we present these 5 parameters.
+Prophesee event cameras include five parameters that control event generation, each of which can be tuned upward or downward.
+Increasing a parameter in one direction typically leads to more events from the signal, but also increases background activity and noise; tuning it in the opposite direction has the reverse effect.
+We now describe these parameters.

-Two parameters are dedicated to control the thresholds for triggering the events - one parameter for triggering positive events and one for negative.
-In Prophesee's user interface these parameters are called ``bias\_diff\_on'' and ``bias\_diff\_off''.
-We will denote them by $P$ (for ``Positive'') and $N$ (for ``Negative''), respectively.
-Both parameters can be tuned separately, and in general, lowering them causes the thresholds to be smaller, and the camera to be more sensitive, i.e. to collect more data from the signal and to increase the noise.
+Two parameters control the thresholds for event generation: one for positive events and one for negative events.
+In Prophesee\textquoteright s interface, these are denoted \textquotedblleft bias\_diff\_on\textquotedblright{} and \textquotedblleft bias\_diff\_off,\textquotedblright{} which we refer to as $p$ (positive) and $n$ (negative), respectively.
+These parameters can be tuned independently; lowering them reduces the triggering thresholds, increases sensitivity, and results in more signal events as well as increased noise.

-Another two parameters are dedicated to control internal low pass (LPF) and high pass filters (HPF) of the pixels.
-Each pixel, by its photo-receptor, collects photons from its field of view, and then translates the optic signal to an electric signal.
-But before passing the electric signal to the unit that decides whether there was a sufficient change in the illumination to report an event, the pixel passes it through a LPF and a HPF.
-The parameters that control the frequencies range of the LPF and HPF are denoted in Prophesee's interface by ``bias\_fo'' and ``bias\_hpf'', respectively.
-We will denote them by $L$ (for ``LPF'') and $H$ (for ``HPF'').